-Beagle watches Google Calendar for when a meeting is booked, moved or about to start, then update it and draft the update in ClickUp - and waits for your nod before anything goes out.
+Beagle watches Google Calendar for when a meeting is booked, moved or about to start, ready to update it and draft the update in ClickUp - and waiting for your nod before anything goes out.

-Beagle catches it in Google Calendar, pulls the context that matters, and update it and draft the update in ClickUp.
+Beagle catches it in Google Calendar, pulls the context that matters, and is ready to update it and draft the update in ClickUp.
 You review and approve in one tap.

 "What changed in Google Calendar this week?"
 Beagle answers from Google Calendar and ClickUp together, in the channel, with the receipts attached.